rubygems/rfcs/text/0000-ownership-transfer.md

 #### Case 1: A gem has less than 100_000 downloads and older than 12 months rubygems.updated_at time

-Any user can make an `adoption request` for the gem.
+Any user can make an `ownership application` for the gem.
 The existing owner will be notified by email.
-When any of the existing gem owners accepts the `adoption request`, the requester will be added as an owner to the gem and will be notified via an email.
+When any of the existing gem owners accepts the `ownership application`, the requester will be added as an owner to the gem and will be notified via an email.
-If the gem owner declines the `adoption request`, the requester will be notified via an email.
+If the gem owner declines the `ownership application`, the requester will be notified via an email.

-E.g. When Alice who owns a gem called foobar with 500 downloads which was last updated at 2019-01-01 (today: 2020-03-19), any user of rubygems.org will be able to make an `adoption request` by filling a form.
+E.g. When Alice who owns a gem called foobar with 500 downloads which was last updated at 2019-01-01 (today: 2020-03-19), any user of rubygems.org will be able to make an `ownership application` by filling a form.
 Bob, who is interested in maintaining the gem will fill the form and Alice will be notified.
 Alice can then accept or decline the request.

 Here a case can occur where existing owner may not reply to the email notification.
 This scenario has to be further discussed and will be a separate project.